Z3TA/webide/README.txt

 Turn off "LCD Text" / sub-pixel-antialas
 -----------------------------------------
 Start the program with the argument --disable-lcd-text.
+See start.bat (Windows) or /start.sh (Linux)

-(See start.bat / start.sh) And set "global.settings.sub_pixel_antialias = false" in settings_overload.js
+Set "global.settings.sub_pixel_antialias = false" in settings_overload.js

 Or turn it off in your operating system!
 (It's already turned off if you have a Mac with "Retina" display)